thefactory/cloudformation-bamboo/README.md

 ### 4. Set up Mesos+Marathon
 You can use the instructions and template at [thefactory/cloudformation-mesos](https://github.com/thefactory/cloudformation-mesos), or you can use an existing cluster.

+We'll need:
-We'll just need a URL associated with Marathon.
+* A URL associated with Marathon
+* A security group associated with the Marathon servers (this will be granted access to Bamboo's callback URL)

 ### 5. Launch the stack
 Launch the stack via the AWS console, a script, or [aws-cli](https://github.com/aws/aws-cli).